-- Mobile Operating System Native App Support: - o iOS 7 or newer - o Android 2.3 or newer - Students need to have access to a webcam with microphone built-in or external for a desktop or laptop.
+- o Screen readers - - Mac Voice over (latest version for Safari) - PC JAWS (latest version for Internet Explorer 10 & 11) or NVDA (latest version for FireFox) - There is no screen reader support for Canvas in Chrome - Mobile Operating System Native App Support: - o iOS 7 or newer - o Android 2.3 or newer - Students need to have access to a webcam with microphone built-in or external for a desktop or laptop.
 Chromebooks, tablets and cell phones are not supported.